khudgins/documentation/agent/linux/haproxy-startProxy.rst

 PERMISSIONS
 ~~~~~~~~~~~

-It is launched by the enStratus user.
+It is launched by the Enstratius user.

 OVERRIDES